University of Northampton: Students' Union

-The Students' Union is led by five full-time Sabbatical Officers, backed by hundreds of volunteers including an extended Elected Officer Team of Part Time Officers and supported by almost 200 staff – both student and career staff.
+The Students' Union operates out of the redeveloped Engine Shed location on the Waterside Campus, which also operates as a daytime cafe and food outlet.
+The Students' Union is led by five full-time Sabbatical Officers, backed by volunteers including an extended Elected Officer Team of Part Time Officers and is supported by almost 200 staff – both student and career staff.